Fire Prevention Week 2016

 - More Americans die in home fires each year than all natural disasters combined.

 - Only 23% of American households have developed and practiced a home fire escape plan.
 Children and Senior Citizens are particularly vulnerable, more than twice as likely to die in a fire.
-The NFPA site on Basic Fire Escape Planning has excellent resources to create a Fire Escape Plan.
+The NFPA site has excellent resources to create a Fire Escape Plan.

 - 84 percent of parents admit they do not frequently discuss fire safety with their children.
 Check out Safe Kids Worldwide resources for discussing fire safety with your children.